Mr-Kumar-Abhishek/MicroTXT/README.md

 Just edit php/settings.php

-To disable the captcha just change $captcha to false, or to make the captcha appear every time, change $postsBeforeCaptcha to true.
+To disable the captcha just change $captcha to false, or to make the captcha appear every time, change $postsBeforeCaptcha to 0.

 ## Warnings